colebolebole/kumabuilder/README.md

 Node.js >= 14

-pm2(optional) - For running in background
+pm2(optional) - For running uptime kuma in the background